-UNAPPROVED LIGHTING
+LED LIGHTING

 The navigational lighting required by the USCG from sunset to sunrise and in inclement weather is extremely important to boat navigation.
-The lighting rules are not only designed to indicate direction and right-of-way, but are also designed to prevent night blindness and confusion with navigational aid, emergency and shore-based lights.
+The lighting rules are not only designed to indicate direction and right-of-way, but are also designed to prevent night blindness and confusion with navigational aid, emergency and shorebased lights.

-NOTICE Onboard accessory equipment equipped with red/green/ blue LED lighting should never be used when underway.
-The blue LED should never be used and is banned in several states.
-Blue lights are for law enforcement only.
+NOTICE Onboard accessory equipment containing red/blue/green (RBG) LED lighting should never be used when underway.

-Installing supplemental lighting for "show" can be very dangerous, confusing, distracting and may be illegal.
-Some light colors may not be compliant with certain local ordinances.
-Blue lighting is reserved for marine authorities and is illegal to use on boats.
-The operator is responsible for knowing and complying with local laws and must be familiar with local marine lighting regulations before use, even with certain factory-installed lighting.
+Installing supplemental RGB lighting for "show" can be very dangerous, confusing and distracting to other boaters, and may be illegal.
+Use caution when changing RGB light color, as some light colors may not be compliant with certain local ordinances.
+The operator is responsible for complying with local laws and must be familiar with local marine lighting regulations before use, even with certain factoryinstalled lighting.
+Blue lighting is typically reserved for law enforcement use only.